Corporate Transparency Act: Reporting Requirements for Small LLCs and Corporations

 Who will have access to the data?

 FinCEN is developing a secure, non-public database called the Beneficial Ownership Secure System (BOSS) to receive and store BOI data.
-To maintain security and confidentiality, there’ll be limitations on who can obtain the data and for what purposes.
+To maintain security and confidentiality, there will be limitations on who can obtain the data and for what purposes.
 As an example, the Federal Register notes, “Federal agencies…may only obtain access to BOI when it will be used in furtherance of a national security, intelligence, or law enforcement activity.”

 When do companies have to submit BOI reports?